JamesChuong/SFU-Parking-Website/README.md

 #### NPM and Node.js Setup

-Ensure that `Node.js` and `NPM` is installed (I'm currently using Node v20.12.2 and NPM v10.5.0)
+Ensure that `Node.js` and `NPM` are installed (I'm currently using Node v20.12.2 and NPM v10.5.0)

-The following steps assume you are in the `client/SFU Parking App directory`
+The following steps assume you are in the `client/SFU Parking App` directory
 ```bash
 cd client/SFU Parking App
 ```